iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 How long does iMessage wait before giving up?

 Apple’s servers hold undelivered iMessages while the recipient’s device is offline.
 The exact window isn’t published.
-In our testing an iPhone that came back online within about 24 hours still received the pending message, and the Delivered label filled in retroactively.
+An iPhone that comes back online within about a day typically still receives the pending message, and the Delivered label fills in retroactively.

 Why does my iMessage turn green sometimes?